elinsoftware/portal-login-react/readme.md

 ![img](assets/img4.png)

-6. You login page should be publicly available by the URL provided on the UI page record.
+6. Your login page should be publicly available by the URL provided on the UI page record.

 ## Contacts
 Questions, requests for customization or development services - support@dev-labs.io